Harsh-2420/spotify/README.md

 -  Task 2a:
   -  Expanded the model to take in multiple artists with different weights and recommend based on these weights.
 -  Task 2b:
-  -  Deployed the model on Flask and currently working on deploying it on AWS/Heroku
+  -  Built the model using Flask and deployed it on Heroku.

-# In Progress
+### In Progress
 Task 3:
 - Building a recommendation model that can take a song as an input and recommend similar songs.
 - Expanding this model to take several songs as input.